etalab-ia/franceservices-backend/README.md

 ## PyAlbert

 `pyalbert` is a CLI tool that help build the sources and the model needed for the API.

-The complete documentation can be view with the command:
+Once installed, the complete documentation can be view with the command:

     ./albert.py --help